peter-frentrup/pMath/README.md

 Copyright © Peter Frentrup, 2005-2019

 *pMath* is an experimental computer algebra system/programming language.
 Some concepts are similar to [Mathematica][] (usage of pattern matching, everything is an expression), but with improved syntax.
+Development takes place on [BitBucket](https://bitbucket.org/pfrentrup/pmath).

 ![screenshot](richmath/resources/images/screenshot.png)

 ## Build ##

 The [Code::Blocks][] IDE is used for development.
 Supported compilers are Visual C++ 2015 (Windows, recommended) and GCC (Windows, Unix).

 ### Prerequisites ###
 When opening `pmath.workspace` for the first time, Code::Blocks will ask for many Global Variables.
 These correspond to required prebuild libraries.
 The variable names are of the form *name_32* or *name_64* for 32 and 64 bit flavors, respectively.
 You may choose to either only set the 32 bit versions or only the 64 bit versions or both.